+b.
 Investment return

-Investment return comprises all investment income, interest receivable, dividend income, overseas deposit income and realised and unrealised investment gains and losses.
+Investment return comprises all investment income, interest receivable, dividend income, overseas deposit income, realised and unrealised investment gains and losses, and investment expenses and charges.
 Interest income is recognised using the effective interest rate method.

 Realised gains and losses on investments carried at market value are calculated as the difference between sale proceeds and purchase price and are recognised when the sale transaction occurs.
 Unrealised gains and losses on investments represent the difference between the valuation at the date of the statement of financial position and their valuation at the previous statement of financial position, or purchase price if acquired during the year, together with the reversal of unrealised gains and losses recognised in earlier accounting periods in respect of investment disposals in the current period.
+Investment expenses and charges relate to those cost incurred in relation to investment activities.

 Investment return is initially recorded in the non-technical account.
 A transfer is made from the non-technical account to the general business technical account to reflect the investment return on funds supporting underwriting business.
+All investment return is considered to arise on such funds except to the extent that investment income arises on Funds at Lloyd's retained at the Syndicate level, also known as 'Funds in Syndicate' (FIS), that income remains in the non-technical account.